Beirun/LuTuon/README.md

 LuTuon is more than a game — it’s a cultural learning tool designed to:
 - Preserve Filipino culinary heritage
-- Empower young adults to cook independently
+- Empower young adults to cook dishes independently
 - Make cooking approachable and fun

 ---